Tessa and her father talked about memorable family events while planting geraniums by his parents’ headstone.

 “Funny, my life was always changing, and yet I expected my hometown not to.
 Sort’a naive.”

 Her father nodded.
 “What’s that saying, children don’t age if you don’t witness it happening.”

-March 16, 2018, prompt from Charli Mills at Carrot Ranch Literary: In 99 words (no more, no less) write a story about carrot cake.
-It can be classic or unusual.
-Why is there cake?
-How does it feature in the story.
-Go where the prompt leads.
+Written in response to Charli Mills July 22, 2021, prompt at Carrot Ranch Literary: In 99 words (no more, no less), write a story about a hometown.
+It can be your hometown or a fictional one.
+Who is there?
+When is it set?
+What is happening?
+Go where the prompt leads!